 Compass accumulated a large, multi-year inventory of over 150 net Viking horizontal drilling locations in Dodsland, WC Saskatchewan.
 Production as of September 2011 was about 800 boe/d (78% oil) and the company is guiding for a June 30, 2012 exit production rate of 1,300 boe/d to 1,400 boe/d.

-3MV Energy is a pure Viking light oil player that began trading on the TSXV in February of 2012.
-The company assembled 37 net sections at Fiske in the Kindersley area in West Central Saskatchewan.
+3MV Energy is a pure Viking light oil player with its core asset of about 30 net sections at Fiske in the Kindersley area in West Central Saskatchewan.
 It’s first well averaged over 100 bbl/d of light oil for its first month of production which is above the average rates expected in the Kindersley area.
-The company currently produces more than 300 boepd weighted 83% to oil.
+The company currently produces more than 140 boepd weighted 98% to oil.

 Viking Land: 35 net sections